-() NOTE: If the password jumper setting is disabled, the existing system password and setup password are deleted and you need not provide the system password to boot the system.
+NOTE: If the password jumper setting is disabled, the existing system password and setup password are deleted and you need not provide the system password to boot the system.

 - 1. To enter System Setup, press F2 immediately after turning on or rebooting your system. - 2.
-On the System Setup Main Menu screen, click System BIOS > System Security.

-- 3. On the System Security screen, verify that Password Status is set to Unlocked. - 4.
+On the System Setup Main Menu screen, click System BIOS > System Security. - 3.
+On the System Security screen, verify that Password Status is set to Unlocked. - 4.
 In the System Password field, type your system password, and press Enter or Tab.
-Use the following guidelines to assign the system password: - A password can have up to 32 characters. - The password can contain the numbers 0 through 9.

-A message prompts you to reenter the system password.

-- 5. Reenter the system password, and click OK. - 6.
+A message prompts you to reenter the system password. - 5.
+Reenter the system password, and click OK. - 6.
 In the Setup Password field, type your setup password and press Enter or Tab.
 A message prompts you to reenter the setup password. - 7.
 Reenter the setup password, and click OK. - 8.
 Press Esc to return to the System BIOS screen.
-Press Esc again.

-A message prompts you to save the changes.

-(i) NOTE: Password protection does not take effect until the system reboots.
+Press Esc again. - A message prompts you to save the changes. - NOTE: Password protection does not take effect until the system reboots.